[ Printer Friendly Version ] [ Report Abuse ]

 “You owe your sister.
 James and Gabby faked being a couple for half a year to keep Ronan from digging into people’s lives.
 The Weasleys, Potters, Scamanders, Woods, and all the other groups were protected.
 They were given more of a chance to live without reserve.
 That wasn’t the main reason though.
 It was to shield you and don’t act like you don’t know it because you do.”

 His eyes sear into mine, emerald meets ash.
 This is barely the beginning.
 He is giving me a reason to be persuaded into saying yes to his proposition even though I don’t know it yet.
-This is a guilt-trip and I am falling hard into the trap.
+This is a guilt-trip and I am falling hard into it.

 Damn, he's manipulative.